Sandy Cohen (basketball)

-Sandy Cohen III (סנדי כהן; born September 22, 1995) is an American-Israeli professional basketball player Bnei Herzliya of the Israeli Basketball Premier League.
+Sandy Cohen III (סנדי כהן; born September 22, 1995) is an American-Israeli professional basketball player for Hapoel Afula B.C. of the Israeli Basketball Premier League.
 A standout at Seymour Community High School who led the team to two Bay Conference championships, Cohen played college basketball for Marquette University and later the University of Wisconsin–Green Bay.
-Cohen went undrafted in the 2019 NBA Draft, and signed a four-year contract with Maccabi Tel Aviv in August 2019.
+Cohen went undrafted in the 2019 NBA draft, and signed a four-year contract with Maccabi Tel Aviv in August 2019.

 Early life and high school career

 Cohen was born in Green Bay, Wisconsin, U.S. to Linda King and Sandy Cohen, Jr. Cohen's family are members of the Oneida Nation of Wisconsin, and he is of Jewish descent through his father.
-Cohen has 3 siblings, including Connecticut Sun player Natisha Hiedeman.
+Cohen has 3 siblings, including Minnesota Lynx player Natisha Hiedeman.

 He attended Seymour Community High School, winning two Bay Conference championships in 2012 and 2014, and receiving First Team All-Conference honors twice.
 Cohen led the Bay in points per game his senior year, and was named Bay Conference Player of the Year.
 Cohen also received an All-State Honorable Mention from the Wisconsin Basketball Coaches Association his junior year.
 After his senior season, Cohen ranked as a top-100 consensus recruit (83rd by ESPN, 87th by Scout.com, and 97th by Rivals.com).